Streets of Fire: Box office

 Streets of Fire fared poorly at the box office, opening in 1,150 theaters on June 1, 1984, and grossing $2.4 million during its first weekend.
 After 10 days, it made $4.5 million, while fellow opener Star Trek III: The Search for Spock grossed $34.8 million in the same time.

 Gross says Hill was making Brewster's Millions at the time.
-"Joel got off the phone with Universal and said, "We're dead."
+"Joel got off the phone with Universal and said, 'We're dead.'
 We sat down, I remember, in a little park.
 In downtown LA.
-And we started giggling, in that way people do when things are terrible...there's the song in the movie called "Tonight Is What It Means to Be Young".
+And we started giggling, in that way people do when things are terrible...there's the song in the movie called 'Tonight Is What It Means to Be Young'.
 And I remember, in the park, Joel saying, 'Today Is What It Means to be Dead'."

 The film went on to make a total of $8 million in North America, compared to a production budget of $14.5 million.

 "I was shattered when the film didn't perform", said Gross.
 "That broke my heart...I hoped, by the time the movie finished, that it would be whipped into a shape and design that would have a real impact.
 And then it didn't, and that was sad."

 Critical response

+On Metacritic, which uses a weighted average, the film holds a score of 59 out of 100 based on 14 critics, indicating "mixed or average" reviews.

 Janet Maslin of The New York Times criticized the film's screenplay as being misogynistic and "problematically crude."

 Gary Arnold wrote in The Washington Post that as "romantic leads, Paré and Lane are pretty much a washout", and that "most of the action climaxes are treated as such throwaways that you begin to wonder if they bored the director."

 Jay Scott wrote in The Globe and Mail that "when Streets of Fire is speeding by like Mercury on methedrine, the rush left in its wake cancels out questions of content.
 But the minute the momentum slows, it's another story—a story about a movie with no story at all."

-In an essay for Film Comment, David Chute wrote "It's probably impossible not to enjoy the movie.
+In an essay for Film Comment, David Chute wrote, "It's probably impossible not to enjoy the movie.
 No director holds a candle to Hill for sheer visceral expertise.
 But the moods didn't linger.
 It's such a hard-shelled picture that it barely has moods."

-Roger Ebert wrote that "the language is strange, too: It's tough, but not with 1984 toughness.
-It sounds like the way really mean guys would have talked in the late 1950s, only with a few words different--as if this world evolved a slightly different language."
+Roger Ebert of the Chicago Sun-Times gave Streets of Fire 3 stars out of a possible 4, praising the soundtrack and set design, and noting the "broadly symbolic" performances which embodied a struggled between good and evil.
+He also wrote: "the language is strange, too: It's tough, but not with 1984 toughness.
+It sounds like the way really mean guys would have talked in the late 1950s, only with a few words different—as if this world evolved a slightly different language."